 Calendar of Events

-May 29 PP Closing Circle
+PP Closing Ceremony

 Once you have decided to participate, please enroll by filling out the Practice Period Commitment Form (which is located on the Oak Street Website) .
 We ask you to put in writing your intentions and let us know what activities you plan to attend.
 By making your commitment explicit, putting it in your calendar and showing up, you are honoring yourself and your commitment to practice.
 The deadline for joining the Practice Period and submitting your form is Friday, September 7th, 2023.

 Thank you very much,